 - Two eyes must converge on an object ⇒

 - o images of the object on the two retinas are in corresponding positions to get the impression of a single object (the images are fused).

 - Convergence is controlled by muscles surrounding the eyeball.

 - Some individuals converge too much

 - o others tend not to converge enough

-- o These two conditions are called phorias
+- These two conditions are called phorias

-- This cause double images which are visually uncomfortable and cause muscular stresses and strains
+- o This cause double images which are visually uncomfortable and may cause muscular stresses and strains

-- Orthoptics:
+Orthoptics:

-- aims to strengthen eye muscles to correct common eye probler convergence insufficiency)
+aims to strengthen eye muscles to correct common eye problems (e.g. convergence insufficiency)